 \section{Some techniques of harmonic analysis}

-\begin{remark} We will often use $C$ or $c$ for generic constants which values might change from line to line.
-When we need to make it clear on which parameters the constant depends, new constant factors will be written when they appear before being folded into this generic constant. \end{remark}
+\begin{remark} The letter $c$, $C$ will usually be used for generic constants, which value might change from line to line.
+When the dependance on some parameter is judged important and non obvious, it will be made clear when it appears, before being folded into the generic constants on subsequent lines. \end{remark}